 So The Dark Hedges are REALLY in the Game of Thrones?

 The Dark Hedges is an iconic road in the Game of Thrones.
-Just to brush up on your GoT knowledge though you can see the Dark Hedges in Season 2, episode 1: On the King’ s Road, Arya Stark has escaped from King’s Landing, disguised as a boy.
-She is with Yoren, Gendry, Hot Pie and others who are to join the Night’s Watch, in a cart, travelling north on the King’s Road.
-And ever since, the Dark Hedges have proved to be a magnet for followers of the series from right around the world, including Japan, China, the Americas and Scandinavia.
+Just to brush up on your GoT knowledge though you can see the Dark Hedges in Season 2, episode 1: On the King’s Road, Arya Stark has escaped from King’s Landing, disguised as a boy.
+She is with Yoren, Gendry, Hot Pie, and others who are to join the Night’s Watch, in a cart, travelling north on the King’s Road.
+And ever since, the Dark Hedges has proved to be a magnet for followers of the series from right around the world, including Japan, China, the Americas, and Scandinavia.

-Game of Thrones is filmed in Croatia, Morocco and our very own Northern Ireland.
+Game of Thrones is filmed in Croatia, Morocco, and our very own Northern Ireland.
 So with the huge popularity of GoT, tourism numbers are rocketing.
 They have themed tours, day-trips, merchandise.
 You can’t escape the Game of Thrones when you’re in Northern Ireland.
-It’s great for the region, and it’s a wonderful acknowledgement about how beautiful Northern Ireland is.
+It’s great for the region, and it’s a wonderful acknowledgment about how beautiful Northern Ireland is.

-Final Thoughts on the Dark Hedges in Ireland
+Final Thoughts and Tips on the Dark Hedges in Ireland

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!